Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 The kicker?
 Most people don’t get past Google’s first page of search results.

-Although there are other ways to get your business to show up on the first page of Google, Google My Business is an incredibly valuable (and easy) tool to use that helps you:
+Although there are other ways to get your business to show up on the first page of Google, Google My Business optimization is an incredibly valuable (and easy) tool to use that helps you:

 - Control, index, and display pertinent business information